Event Dates

 - If you are looking for a gay friendly place to stop by after the light show, head to Madam George Lounge Bar, a trendy and gay friendly cocktail lounge bar popular with local guys.
 Poblenou is a 14 minute taxi ride from Eixample, the city’s gay district.

-LLUM Barcelona – Our Top Choices
+LLUM Barcelona – The Routes

 Where to stay?